-In fiscal 2018, the critical quality problem example exhibition was held at the Kyoto Plant, one of our Group companies, and 320 employees participated in this exhibition.
+In fiscal 2019, the critical quality problem example exhibition was held at the Kyoto Plant, one of our Group companies, and 421 employees participated in this exhibition.
 These exhibitions use panels and other means to explain the causes, mechanisms and other aspects behind the occurrence of past critical quality problems, helping employees recognize examples of past mistakes as important lessons.
 For further understanding of such lessons, areas are provided onsite for exhibition-related presentations and Q&A sessions.
+Until fiscal 2018, the exhibition was held for limited periods, but by changing it to a permanent exhibit, information on critical quality problems can be shared with employees from sites other than the Kyoto Plant at any time.